deadlydog/deadlydog.github.io/_posts/2023-09-09-Easily-profile-your-PowerShell-code-with-the-Profiler-module.md

 Earlier we saw that the `Add-Type` command was taking 693ms in Configuration.ps1, and 210ms in PowerShellTip.ps1.
 That is 903ms total.
-I did a `Trace-Script -ScriptBlock { Import-Module -Name tiPS }` to see how long it takes to just import the module, and found the entire import takes 1180ms.
+I did a `Trace-Script -ScriptBlock { Import-Module -Name tiPS }` to see how long it takes to just import the tiPS module, and found the entire import takes 1180ms.
 Configuration.ps1 and PowerShellTip.ps1 are 2 of the 15 files that get dot-sourced in the module, and they alone take 903ms of the 1180ms to load the module.

 This highlights the difference between `SelfDuration` and `Duration`.
-The `Duration` of the dot-sourcing was including the time spent in all of the operations in the dot-sourced files, such as the `Add-Type`operations.
+The `Duration` of the dot-sourcing was including the time spent in all of the operations of the dot-sourced files, such as the `Add-Type`operations.
 In the screenshot we can see that the dot-sourcing `Duration` is 1054ms, and the `SelfDuration` is 129ms.
 So the act of dot-sourcing the 15 files, regardless of what the files contain, is taking 129ms.
 We know it takes 903ms to execute the two `Add-Type` commands in the dot-sourced files, so that means the time it takes to execute the operations in the other 13 files being dot-sourced is 1054ms - 903ms = 151ms.